Marillenschnaps

 Marillenschnaps, also called Marillenbrand, is a fruit brandy made from apricots.
 It is mostly produced in the Wachau region of Austria, but similar apricot brandies are produced elsewhere.
 Many small orchards produce excellent home-made varieties of Marillenschnaps.

 Marillen is an Austrian German and Bavarian term for apricots, which are known as Aprikosen in other German-speaking regions.

+Marillenschnaps, like other spirit drinks in the European Union are regulated under Regulation (EU) 2019/787, which defines a spirit drink as an alcoholic beverage with a minimum alcoholic strength of 15% by volume and establishes rules for labelling and geographical-indication protection.

 Production

 Marillenschnaps should be clear with a strong apricot aroma.
+Apricot fruit brandies are generally produced by double-distilling fermented apricot mash.
 Its alcohol content should be close to 40% ABV.
 100 kg of ripe apricots will produce about 8 L of Marillenschnaps.

+Cultural use

+Marillenschnaps is commonly served as a digestif in Austria and neighbouring regions.
+Fruit brandies in Central Europe are traditionally consumed after meals and are often associated with regional cuisine and hospitality.

+Apricot brandy may also be used in desserts and pastries.